zupit-it/pipeline-templates/README.md

 -   **COVERAGE_ARTIFACT_NAME**: The artifact's name for the _coverage-django.xml_ file.
 By default, it is **coverage-django.xml**.
 -   **RUN**: Whether to run all the inside workflows or not.
 This is useful when you want to skip checks since the code didn't change.
 By default, it is **true**.
 -   **DJANGO_MIGRATIONS_CHECK_APPS**: The Django apps on which to run migration checks.
+-   **SETUP_COMMANDS**: Allow to execute commands before the download of the dependencies.
+Useful to install packages required for Python dependencies.

 This is an example to show how data should be formatted.